tjc521123/Speed_Dashboard/README.md

 ## Standalone Desktop Application

-To run the application as a standalone application, download the `dist` directory.
+To run the application as a standalone application, download the repository using "Code" button.

 Inside the `dist` directory, install the `R Portable` tool from `https://sourceforge.net/projects/rportable/`